Interview with Ray Van Winkle, a wedding officiant in Seattle

 What was the most memorable wedding you officiated?

-I did a wedding once where they wanted me to do the traditional "if anyone objects, speak now" etc. at the beginning of the ceremony.
+I did a wedding once where they wanted me to do the traditional "if anyone objects speak now" etc. at the beginning of the ceremony.
 We had an objection.
 We had a second objection.
 Then another one!
 Totaled out at FIVE objections, all men, all seated in different parts of the hall.
-The father of the bride stands up, points to each and everyone of them and says "you guys just sit down, shut up, and thank God your sister is getting married!"
+The father of the bride stands up, points to each and every one of them and says "you guys just sit down, shut up, and thank God your sister is getting married!"

 Which portion of the process keeps you busy the most?

 The part that keeps me the busiest is the initial consultation.
 We get to know each other, go over the logistics of the ceremony, find out what the couple is looking for in their ceremony.
 Then, we introduce the couple to our very extensive ceremony book.
 On the wedding day itself, I arrive about 30 minutes before it's due to start.
-Run cues with the DJ, talk with the photographer/videographer, and fill out the paperwork in advance.
+Run cues with the wedding DJ, talk with the professional photographer/wedding videographer and fill out the paperwork in advance.
 After the ceremony, we sign documents.

 If you could ask one thing of your clients to make your job easier, what would it be?

 First, as a wedding officiant I can say, don't leave the marriage license back in your hotel room!
 Secondly, it's nice if you fill out your portions (name, address, SSN, etc.) before the Big Day.